kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 *rinex2snr nwot 2014 270 -archive unavco -rate high -dec 15*

-Both L1 and L2C can be used at this site.
-Unfortunately there were not very many L2C satellites at that time.
-Nevertheless, it is more than enough to measure snow.
+Both L1 and L2C signals can be used at this site.
+Unfortunately there were not very many L2C satellites at the time it was first installed.
+Nevertheless, there is more than enough to measure snow.

 *quickLook nwot 2014 270*